The pricing for Firebase Hosting is based upon your project's usage of the following:

 Quota for Hosting storage

-If you are not on the Blaze plan, and you reach the 10 GB limit of free Hosting storage, you won't be able to deploy new content to your sites.
+If you are not on the Blaze plan, and you reach the 10 GB limit of no-cost Hosting storage, you won't be able to deploy new content to your sites.
 You'll need to delete older releases or upgrade to the Blaze plan.

 Control usage of Hosting storage